not-forest/notOS/README.md

   - **drivers**: Drivers.
   - **sync**: Synchronization primitives like for specific tasks.
   - **memory**: Memory management modules.
-  - **task_virtualization**: Modules for task virtualization, including the scheduler.
+  - **task_virtualization**: Modules for task virtualisation, including the scheduler.
 - **build**: Folder that will spawn for output files.
 - **arch**: asm files and linker script.
 - **tests**: integrated tests.